textpattern/textpattern.github.io/tags/if_different.md

 * about (section title)
 * 1st Article from about section
 * 2nd Article from about section
-* ...another article
+* …another article
 * family (section title)
 * 1st Article from family section
 * 2nd Article from family section
-* ...another article
+* …another article
 * people (section title)
 * 1st Article from people section
 * 2nd Article from people section
-* ...another article
+* …another article

 In Textpattern [Page templates](https://docs.textpattern.io/themes/page-templates-explained), add this tag to loop through all articles from all sections: